 In the sections above, we discussed the types of data needed to support efficient shipping operations, and the importance of data accuracy, availability, and communication.
 Understanding the importance of these concerns to shipping operations, how do we achieve these goals?

 ERP (Enterprise Resource Planning)tools provide a comprehensive solution to seamlessly connect manufacturing, distribution and shipping processes seamlessly.
 ERP ensures all of the data exists on one platform, accessible by all who use or contribute to the database.
 This solves the problem for a single point of data entry and also for making the data available on demand to all who need it.

 As discussed above, ERP software solutions provide a platform for collecting and disseminating essential data.
 Additionally, ERP solutions enable assessment of operational effectiveness and provide insight into areas needing improvement.

-Consider, for example, bottleneck exercise aimed at improving overall production rate for specific line in a manufacturing facility.
+Consider, for example, bottleneck exercise aimed at improving the overall production rate for a specific line in a manufacturing facility.
 Analyzing the relevant data contained within the ERP system can pinpoint the bottlenecks.
-Historically this debottlenecking operation required physical auditing of processes to obtain data for analysis.
-Unfortunately, this auditing exercise is only a spot check, which more likely than not was impacted by presence of auditors.
+Historically, this debottlenecking operation required physical auditing of processes to obtain data for analysis.
+Unfortunately, this auditing exercise is only a spot check, which more likely than not was impacted by the presence of auditors.
 Hence, the quality of available data is suspect and has limited utility.

 Computerized data analysis is only one part of the equation for improving shipping (or any other)operations.
 You also need to use information from people and data that cover the entire supply chain spectrum.
-Data analysis tends to isolates problem to a specific area or limited range.
+Data analysis tends to isolate problems into a specific area or limited range.
 Nothing replaces conversations.
 The best solution is a hybrid of data analytics and human correspondence.

 This blog post was written in collaboration with SalesPad.
 Learn more about SalesPad at salespad.net.